awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ss.md

 To officially qualify a device for FreeRTOS, you need to validate the device's ported source code with AWS IoT Device Tester\.
 Follow the instructions in [Using AWS IoT Device Tester for FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) in the FreeRTOS User Guide to set up Device Tester for port validation\.
 To test a specific library's port, the correct test group must be enabled in the `device.json` file in the Device Tester `configs` folder\.

-After you finish porting the FreeRTOS Secure Sockets library to your device, you can start porting the PKCS \#11 library\.
-See [Porting the PKCS \#11 library](afr-porting-pkcs.md) for instructions\.
+After you finish porting the FreeRTOS Secure Sockets library to your device, you can start porting the corePKCS11 library\.
+See [Porting the corePKCS11 library](afr-porting-pkcs.md) for instructions\.